rafaelkamv/Final-Destination/information.md

 # How to Contribute

-Fore Information on how to Contribute
+For Information on how to Contribute

 You can refer to [This Page](https://github.com/rafaelkamv/Final-Destinaton/wiki/Items#how-add-a-new-custom-texture)